It's back to school time! We're changing the covers of the ironing boards!

 The tutorial

-Place your cover on the board and pull on the elastic to stretch the cover over the table.
+Place your cover on the board and pull the elastic to stretch the cover over the table.

 Sew the opening we had left.